tillkahlbrock/serverless-workshop-web-go/content/lab2/_index.md

 - Deployed the Frontend App manually via Make
 - Can shorten URLs through your browser

+**Why is this important?**

+With this lab we are trying to make the workshop a bit more realistic.
+There will usually be a web part in your app the customer / user can interact with.

 ## Overview

 At the end of this lab the url shortener will consist of the following components.